General (scope, time limits)

 Decisions are published but formulated in a way as to minimise any harm to the applicant.
 Names can be omitted on request and certain parts of the testimony can be declared confidential and therefore not be included in the final decision.
 The Courts' decisions are not available online.
 However, upon request, the general public has access to all decisions in paper or electronic version.

-The Migration Court of Appeal procedures
+Onward appeal before the Migration Court of Appeal

 “Leave to appeal to the Migration Court of Appeal is issued if:

-(1) it is of importance for the guidance of the application of the law that the appeal is examined by the Migration Court of Appeal or
+- it is of importance for the guidance of the application of the law that the appeal is examined by the Migration Court of Appeal or

-The applicant and the Migration Agency have 3 weeks to appeal to the Migration Court of Appeal after the delivery of the Migration Court’s decision to the applicant.17 Decisions of the Migration Court of Appeal are final and non-appealable.
+The applicant and the Migration Agency have 3 weeks to appeal to the Migration Court of Appeal after the delivery of the Migration Court’s decision to the applicant.
+Decisions of the Migration Court of Appeal are final and non-appealable.

 The Migration Court of Appeal is the main source of jurisprudence in the Swedish asylum system.
 Decisions by the Migration Courts are not deemed to set precedent, even though they may contain important legal reasoning.

 The Migration Court of Appeal can exceptionally hold an oral hearing but in most cases there is only a written procedure.
 Decisions on leave to appeal are taken by one or, in in exceptional cases, three judges.
 There are no lay judges at the Migration Appeal Court; it only comprises qualified judges.
 If leave to appeal is granted, a decision is taken by three judges, while exceptionally important cases are decided by a panel of seven judges.